 Instead Clear is structured as a private company.
 We believe that this is the best way to deliver a cost-effective, high-quality service, exert the greatest influence, and ultimately deliver the most sustainable response to climate change.

+In short, with great care.
 We have developed highly accurate mathematical tools and broken down your footprint into the contribution made from each source, so you can see what’s really going on.
-More detail is available below for the enthusiasts.
+We include emissions caused getting fuel from ‘well to tank’, radiative forcing factors and uplifts for real world conditions.
+More detail is available here for the enthusiasts.

-You must also follow the Green Claims Practical Guidancedocument to make sure your marketing is compliant with current best practice.
+2. Following Environmental Claims Guidance to make sure communications are compliant with current best practice.

 Clear is the only company in the world to provide accurate carbon calculation and Quality Assurance Standard for Carbon Offsetting compliant carbon offsets for skydiving and parachute jumps.

-We can offset multiple jumps at very reasonable prices – please get in touch at [email protected] for up-to-date pricing.
+We can offset multiple jumps at very reasonable prices – check out our skydiving offset.

 Clear offsets your emissions by buying and retiring high quality certificates such as Certified Emissions Reductions (CERs).
 So what is a CER you might ask?
 A CER is a certificate which is issued every time the United Nations prevents one tonne of CO2 equivalent being emitted through carbon projects registered with the Clean Development Mechanism (CDM).
 CDM Projects include for example replacing coal fired electricity with clean technology, or methane capture from landfill sites.
 The CDM ensures that each carbon project would not have happened anyway (additionality), and independently establishes a baseline estimating the future emissions in the absence of each project (more info).
 Once a project is registered and implemented, the CDM issues just enough CERs to cover the monitored difference between the baseline and the actual emissions.